Curriculum Mindset Session

 You simply need to point out what it is that they're doing and say, "Do you know that that's a type of math?
 When children line up items in a grid, it's a form of multiplication".

-They're making sure that there is the same number of objects in each row and lining them up until they either run out of objects or until they have a nice neat little square grid there, and that's a form of multiplication.
+They're ensuring that there is the same number of objects in each row and lining them up until they either run out of objects or have a nice, neat square grid, which is a form of multiplication.

-You see children doing this a lot with Legos or building blocks.
+You often see children doing this with Legos or building blocks, which also serves as an excellent activity for developing fine motor skills.
 They'll build one tower over here, and they'll have a shorter tower over here, and they will calculate, without even thinking about it, how many more blocks they have to stack up on this tower over here to be the same height as the other one.

 And if you're playing with your child, you can even ask them little questions like that out loud: “How many more blocks do we need here to make these towers the same height?”
 When they answer, you can say: “Wow, did you know that you just did subtraction?”
 That's a form of subtraction.